FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 Amoung the three model families, we will focus more on VAEs side since they are more effective.
 Whether GAN really works is still an open question.
 The effectiveness of GANs is more like the discriminator's regularization, rather than the 'generative' part.
 Or correct me if I am wrong.

 Many discrete structures are involved in VAE models for NLP.
 Inference over these structures is tricky and smart.
-Many of them deserve to know.
+Many of them deserve to be known.

 ## Resources

 ### Deep Generative Models

 #### Columbia STAT 8201, [Deep Generative Models](http://stat.columbia.edu/~cunningham/teaching/GR8201/), by [John Cunningham](https://stat.columbia.edu/~cunningham/)
 * The DGM seminar course I took at Columbia.
-The first part of this course focus on VAEs and the second part focus on GANs.
+The first part of this course focuses on VAEs and the second part focuses on GANs.
 * The discussion about the [relationships between gumbel, uniform, exponential, and categorical](http://stat.columbia.edu/~cunningham/teaching/GR8201/STAT_GR8201_2019_SPRG_slides_lec03.pdf) is interesting, do take a look.
 * The discussion about [wesserstein GANs](http://stat.columbia.edu/~cunningham/teaching/GR8201/STAT_GR8201_2019_SPRG_slides_lec12.pdf) is amazing.
 Do take a look.

 #### Wilker Aziz's DGM Landscape ([link](http://wilkeraziz.github.io/pages/landscape))
 * This is a great guidebook for VI.
-It is a graph over the VI literature and discuss the connections of different techniques.
+It is a graph over the VI literature and it discusses the connections of different techniques.
 Definitely go over this to have a rough sense/ go deep about DGMs

 #### A Tutorial on Deep Latent Variable Models of Natural Language ([link](https://arxiv.org/abs/1812.06834)), EMNLP 18
 * Yoon Kim, Sam Wiseman and Alexander M. Rush, Havard